chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/docs/user_manual.md

 #### 3.5.3 Data-Aware Verification Challenges

 Data adds significant complexity to verification.
 A model can be unsound due to data-related issues even if the token flow appears correct.
-The soundness checker is specifically designed to find these issues.

 A key example is the **unsatisfiable guard condition**.
 A transition might be considered "dead" (violating P3) not because its input places can never get enough tokens, but because its data-aware guard (precondition) can **never be satisfied**.

 -   **How it's Detected:** During state-space exploration, the verifier tracks the range of all possible values for each data variable.
 When checking for dead transitions, if it finds a transition that has never been fired, it analyzes the reason.
 The tool will check if the transition's guard expression is logically impossible given the reachable data values.
 For instance, a guard `x > 10` is unsatisfiable if the analysis shows that the value of `x` can never exceed 5.
 -   **Counterexample Feedback:** If an unsatisfiable guard is the cause of a dead transition, the counterexample will:
     -   Highlight the dead transition.
-    -   Provide a detailed reason in the overlay, such as: "Dead transition: data guard 'x > 10' is never satisfied."
+    -   Provide a reason in the overlay, such as: "Dead transition: data guard 'x > 10' is never satisfied."
     -   Display the computed range of the problematic variable(s) (e.g., "Variable 'x' was found to only have values between 0 and 5.").